I couldn't outrun myself.

 March 2024

-You can't outrun yourself.
-Rock bottom is a choice.
-I had a hundred rock bottoms.
-Shoving money up my ass with a broken nose wasn't enough.
-Stealing my son's baby bonus wasn't enough.
-The carjacking wasn't enough.
 You hit bottom when you decide you're done.
+I had a hundred chances to.
+Shoving money up my ass with a broken nose wasn't it.
+Stealing my son's baby bonus wasn't it.
+The carjacking wasn't it.